danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

 ## 2. Update build.gradle

+We need to modify 2 files:
-In order to update build.gradle file of the app module I've added a few changes to the root build.gradle.
+- *build.gradle* file of the "app" module

-Add the following piece of code to the *build.gradle* in the root of the project.
+- *build.gradle* of the root.

-> ##### The file *build.gradle* is located in the root of the project.
+> The file *build.gradle* is located in the root of the project.
 ```
 ext {
     versionCodeValue = 9999
     versionNameValue = "debugApplication"
 }
 ```

-You also need to change the *build.gradle* in the app module.
-> ##### The file *build.gradle* is located in the "app" folder of the project.
+> The file *build.gradle* is located in the "app" folder of the project.
 ```
    defaultConfig {
         ...